 We recommend you check out our tutorials.
 If your issue is not suitably resolved there, please check the issues page on our GitHub.
-Finally, if no solution is available there, feel free to open an issue; the authors will attempt to respond in a reasonably timely fashion.
+Finally, if no solution is available there, feel free to open an issue; the authors will attempt to respond as soon as possible.

-We welcome contributions in any form!
-Assistance with documentation, particularly expanding tutorials, is always welcome.
+or analysis scripts, tutorials, and pull requests in general!
 To contribute please fork the project, make your changes and submit a pull request.
 We will do our best to work through any issues with you and get your code merged into the main branch.

 pept package is GNU v3.0 licensed.